10secTW/ctf-writeup/2019/SECCON CTF quals/lazy/README_en.md

   }
 }
 ```
-Stack canary is on, so we need leak the canary by format string first, then do the ROP.
+Stack canary is on, so we need to leak the canary by format string first, then do the ROP.

 Because the `.` check of the path is perform outside of `download()`, so I used ROP to first call `input()`, getting the filename wrote to a buffer, then call `download()` with the buffer to download anyfile.
 But soon, we found that when trying to download `libc.so.6`, we always got an unexpected EOF and terminated, so the libc was incomplete(~4MB/10MB), I tried many tools such as `objdump`, `nm` and `one_gadget`, but none of them worked with a incomplete libc.